Ademartio/BPOTF/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [ ] Add a License to the repo
+- [ ] Add a License to the repo.
-- [ ] Add Pip supported installation method
 - [ ] Add CSC support.
+- [x] Add Pip supported installation method.

 See the [open issues](https://github.com/Ademartio/BPBP/issues) for a full list of proposed features (and known issues).